csebold/f9-ai/features/1_1_roadmap.md

 1. ✅ **Unify model discovery**: expose refreshable provider model lists in global settings and per-project overrides; normalize provider inference when models or endpoints imply Ollama.
 2. ✅ **Automated Ollama model catalog**: native catalog service merges installed tags with the online library, flags recommended models, and drives download/install prompts.
 3. ✅ **Ollama lifecycle management**: detect missing daemon, start/stop it when switching models, and surface background process state/terminal access through the UI.
-4. 🔄 **Provider branding**: cache provider favicons, refresh them on startup, and display icons plus tooltips alongside the active model name.
+4. ✅ **Provider branding**: cache provider favicons, refresh them on startup, and display icons plus tooltips alongside the active model name.
 5. 🔄 **Conversation bootstrap**: attach project instructions and relevant file metadata to the first message for new chats.
+(Instructions and conversation history are in place; file metadata awaits the project file fix.)
 6. 🔄 **File handling**: separate project files from chat uploads, expose them for the LLM on demand, and manage retention policies.
 7. 🔄 **Memory persistence**: persist short-term chat memories for providers without native support and integrate with native capabilities when they exist.
 8. 🔄 **Cross-chat context**: surface summaries of related chats during session initialization based on project history.